 The VIP Initiative is an ongoing program of the Division of Violence Prevention at the Boston Public Health Commission.
-VIP works in five micro-neighborhoods averaging 900 households.
+VIP works in 6 micro-neighborhoods averaging 900 households.
 The neighborhoods were selected because they have high rates of gun violence but strong community infrastructure.
 Each VIP neighborhood has its own resident coalition that is coordinated by a local community organization.
 VIP coalitions work to ensure that residents have the knowledge and resources they need to feel empowered to be part of the solution and create sustained change in their communities.

 The VIP Initiative is a violence prevention strategy that seeks to reduce street violence in city neighborhoods through increased mobilization of community-based organizations and neighborhood residents, increased coordination of city agencies, and increased knowledge of city resources in those neighborhoods.
 Through this unique approach to violence prevention, VIP coalitions work to shift the expectation of violence and to address persistent social, environmental and structural issues that contribute to elevated levels of violent incidents.